oils-for-unix/oils/doc/ref/chap-errors.md

 1. Circular reference
    - e.g. a Dict that points to itself, a List that points to itself, and other permutations
+1. Float values of NaN, Inf, and -Inf can't be encoded.
+   - TODO: option to use `null` like JavaScript.
 1. Invalid UTF-8 in string, e.g. binary data like `\xfe\xff`
-   - Note: we can use the Unicode replacement char to avoid an error.
+   - TODO: option to use the Unicode replacement char to avoid an error.

 ### json-decode-err